nightbox69/Speedruns/Games/Persona-5/README.md

 # Persona 5

-You play as a convicted juvenile delinquent on probation who decides that the legal system is too slow, so you rehabilitate society by breaking into adults' minds and psychologically tormenting them until they confess.
-You must juggle the stress of high school exams with the responsibility of managing a harem of women—including your teacher and doctor—while a talking cat dictates your sleep schedule.
+You play as a convicted juvenile delinquent on exile who decides that the legal system is too slow, so you rehabilitate society by breaking into adults' minds and psychologically tormenting them until they confess.
+You must juggle the stress of high school exams with the responsibility of managing a harem of women—including your teacher and doctor.
+Meanwhile, a talking cat dictates your sleep schedule.
 In the end, you fight a guidance counselor who essentially cures depression and brings the dead back to life, simply because you decide that a world without suffering is "fake" and you'd rather everyone be miserable but "free."

 ## Runners to Watch